jronallo/iiif-workshop-new/README.md

 #todo:0 make sure that inline code blocks that are also links like `info.json` clearly show that they are links. /image-api/uri-parameters.html

-#todo:0 take more long links and use the footnote style markdown links
+#todo:0 take more long links and use the reference style markdown links